Deer Lake Artist Residencies

 Are pets allowed?

-Pets are not allowed on the premises and to support allergy free environment for participants, unless otherwise arranged through the agreement process.
+Pets are not allowed on the premises to support an allergy free environment for participants and to protect the heritage furnishings and assets, unless otherwise arranged through the agreement process.

 Can I invite my partner/spouse?